siavashre/OMKar/README.md

 ```shell
 python3 main.py -dir test_input/ -o test_output/ -single -report
 ```

+*When running for the first time, it may take about a minute for matplotlib to adjust to the font environment.*

 A validation code is also provided to compare the output against the intended output: